 One of the greatest innovations ever made in model building is cyanoacrylate (CA) glue.
 It allows you to build a good straight airplane without even pinning anything to the table.
 Most things I build in .20 size and smaller don’t involve any adhesive other than CA. Realistically, both CA and epoxy are stronger than the materials they are applied to, so don’t sweat it.
-CA is a bit brittle for firewall and landing gear applications in larger planes where vibration is more of an issue, so I tend to use epoxy there.
+CA sometimes has a hard time penetrating into hard plywood, so I tend to use epoxy there.
 I recently started using good old fashioned Titebond Original, and I like it.
 I built a Cloud Dancer with about 60% Titebond and 40% CA. It’s cheap and a bottle of it lasts a long time.

 Of course you’ll also want a square.
 For my first 12 years of building airplanes I used CD cases, but the square in the photo is a lot better.
 You can get them in hobby stores, and they even have balsa thickness and wire size gauges built in.